Reed-Compbio-Classes/bio131-S24-syllabus/index.md

 - [Land Acknowledgement](doc/acknowledgement.md): an acknowledgement that Reed College rests on territory belonging to Indigenous peoples.
 - [Keys for Success](doc/tips.md): tips for succeeding in the course.

-The final version of this syllabus will be set by Thursday, January 18.
+The final version of this syllabus will be set by Monday, January 22.
 Any modifications during the semester will be noted in the [change log](doc/changelog.md) and will be communicated to the class via Moodle.
 We will discuss any major changes to the [assessment and grading contract](doc/assessment/index.md) in class before the syllabus is altered.

 ## Course details